Eastern Orthodox teaching regarding the Filioque: Eastern Orthodox view of Roman Catholic theology

 In the judgment of these Orthodox, the Roman Catholic Church is in fact teaching as a matter of Roman Catholic dogma that the Holy Spirit derives his origin and being (equally) from both the Father and the Son, making the Filioque a double procession.
 This being the very thing that Maximus the Confessor was stating in his work from the 7th century that would be wrong and that the West was not doing.

-They perceive the West as teaching through more than one type of theological Filioque a different origin and cause of the Holy Spirit.
+Some Eastern Orthodox theologians perceive the West as teaching through more than one type of theological Filioque a different origin and cause of the Holy Spirit.
 That through the dogmatic Roman Catholic Filioque the Holy Spirit is subordinate to the Father and the Son and not a free and independent and equal to the Father, hypostasis that receives his uncreatedness from the origin of all things, the Father hypostasis.
 Trinity expresses the idea of message, messenger and revealer, or mind, word and meaning.
 Eastern Orthodox Christians believe in one God the Father, whose person is uncaused and unoriginate, who, because He is love and communion, always exists with His Word and Spirit.